When a GPS-unit is connected, it

 can also alert at areas of special interest, such as dangerous intersections, school zones or general points of interest.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat BCD996XT.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Uniden-Bearcat BCD996XT.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat BCD996XT might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat BCD996XT is around: